SquiggleAnimatez/TTPA/README.md

 Boardbot HQ crashes
 --If using any SOS cards during a Boardbot Executive Office battle, you will be disconnected to prevent a district reset. again, crash logs are nice, but the ones we've gotten and compared are highly inconsistent, and the Technical Team and I are clueless at the moment as to what may be causing the issue.
 --If you use any unites during the V2.0 round in the Chairman battle, you will be disconnected to prevent a district reset. again, crash logs are nice, but the ones we've gotten and compared are highly inconsistent, and the Technical Team and I are clueless at the moment as to what may be causing the issue.

+General Issues
+HQ officers are not interactable, talk to flippy to get tasks.
+(Remember, you can carry 4 at a time!)